Need help? Chat now!

 More businesses than ever are offering their goods or services through online transactions.
-Most consumers expect to be able to purchase directly from your site, especially if they’ve found you through an online review or one of the many social networks they might be active on.
-Unless it truly makes no sense to offer your goods online, then you should try to make them available to your website visitors.
-If they’re in buying mode, you don’t want to lose that sale.
+Most consumers expect to be able to purchase directly from your site, especially if they've found you through an online review or one of the many social networks they might be active on.
+Unless it genuinely makes no sense to offer your goods online, then you should try to make them available to your website visitors.
+If they're in buying mode, you don't want to lose that sale.

 However, just putting up an order form is not enough.
 Consumers are well aware of phishing, hacking and online fraud.
-Today, security risks are high and it only gets riskier with each passing day.
-That means you will have to ensure that their information is safe and make it clear to them that their information will never be at risk or misused.
-You’ll need to make sure they feel safe purchasing from your site.
-The very first thing you’ll want to do is start using an SSL (Secure Socket Layer) certificate.
+Today, security risks are high, and it only gets riskier with each passing day.
+That means you will have to ensure that their information is safe and make it clear to them that their data will never be at risk or misused.
+You'll need to make sure they feel safe purchasing from your site.
+The very first thing you'll want to do is start using an SSL (Secure Socket Layer) certificate.

-Even if you run a very small business consisting of 3 employees (or even just you), you have to remember that online you aren’t only competing with similar-sized businesses.
-You’ll be competing with any other business offering similar goods regardless of their location or size.
+Even if you run a very small business consisting of 3 employees (or even just you), you have to remember that online.
+You aren't only competing with similar-sized businesses.
+You'll be competing with any other company offering similar goods regardless of their location or size.
 And you can bet that some of them are using SSL and other measures to ensure visitors feel safe purchasing.
-If you aren’t doing it, you’re almost guaranteed to lose potential customers to them.
+If you aren't doing it, you're almost guaranteed to lose potential customers to them.

 How Does SSL Protect Customers?

-By implementing an SSL certificate, you’re providing the user a secure environment.
-Hackers never have a chance to see the information that they enter while on your site, such as their personal identification info or credit card numbers.
+By implementing an SSL certificate, you're providing the user a secure environment.
+Hackers never have a chance to see the information that they enter while on your sites, such as their identification info or credit card numbers.
 When a user inputs information where an SSL is present:

 How Do You Get an SSL Certificate